Brand Clarity for Multi-hyphenates (the only guide you need)

 • Create a cohesive brand identity

-• Know exactly what to make (or not make)
+• Know exactly what to make (and what not to make)

 If you’re multi-passionate, you know how hard it is to stick to one thing.